adgadhiya/iNTCONApp/README.md

 AchivementListAdapter.java </h3>

-This three class contains code for the <strong>FIRST TAB</strong>. <br> Achievement_Fragment.java is fragment with required methods like loads achievements, load old achievements and when user refresh the tab look for new post(Achievement). <br><br>
+This three class contains code for the <strong>FIRST TAB</strong>. <br> Achievement_Fragment.java is fragment with required methods like loads achievements, load old achievements and when user refresh the tab look for new post(Achievement). <br>

 <strong>Please also check it's XML file(front end Design)</strong>

-AchievementListProvider.java contains a class with all required fields like group_key, title, date, imagepath, key, content, user id, likes, group_type etc.<br><br>
+AchievementListProvider.java contains a class with all required fields like group_key, title, date, imagepath, key, content, user id, likes, group_type etc.<br>

 AchivementListAdapter.java is an Adapter class implemented from Recyclerview.
 This class also handles click events.<br>

 <h3>AchievementDetail.java</h3>
 This is new activity.
 This activity will be launched when uesr click item from Achievement_Fragment class.
 This class provides the information about the Achievement.

-<strong>Please also check it's XML file(front end Design)<strong>
+<strong>Please also check it's XML file(front end Design)</strong><br>

 <h3>AddAchievement.java</h3>
 All the achievement listed in Achievement_Fragment are added from this activity.

-Campaign
+<h1>2.
+Campaign</h1>

 DataResource
 Downloads
 InstRequest